-- Select a container, a control, or an action for review or customization. - Change the order of controls in a container. - Change the order of actions on a form.
-The actions are grouped by toolbars on the screen, such as Standard and Form-Specific.
-Other available actions are organized under the Other group. - Remove any selected item from the webpage or reset properties of the item to the outof-the-box state.
+- Select a container, a control, or an action for review or customization. - Change the order of controls in a container. - Remove any selected item from the webpage or reset properties of the item to the out-of-the-box state.